 How Eva’s Prevents and Reduces Youth Homelessness:

-- Employment Training in high-demand fields, including construction and building maintenance and print and digital communications
+- Employment Training in high-demand fields, including print and digital communications, conducted on-site at our social enterprise Print Shop

 - Educational Support to help youth access opportunities and achieve academic success (e.g. high school diploma, post-secondary studies)